titanicsend/LXStudio-TE/README.md

 ### Running TE without the IDE

-If you just need to execute LX to run a show without editing anything, you can do that:
+If you just need to execute Chromatik to run a show without editing anything, you can do that:

 0. Install Temurin JDK (see JDK installation above).